 Our board of directors is classified into three classes, with the term of office of one class expiring each year.
-The term of Class A directors expires at the Company's annual meeting of shareholders to be held in 2020, the term of Class B directors expires at the Company's annual meeting of shareholders to be held in 2018, and the term of office of Class C directors expires at the Company's annual meeting of shareholders to be held in 2019.
+The term of Class C directors expires at the Company's annual meeting of shareholders to be held in 2020, the term of Class A and Class B directors expires at the Company's next annual meeting of shareholders to be held in 2019, and, commencing at the next annual meeting of shareholders to be held in 2019, each director will be elected for a term of one year to end at the next annual meeting of shareholders.